-When I was a kid, one of my goals was to be a businessman and enjoy abundant wealth.
-I grew up middle class; my parents both had good, stable jobs - my dad was in the union and my mom was a nurse - and we had pretty nice things.
+When I was a kid, one of my goals was to be a wealthy businessman.
+I grew up middle class; my parents both had good, stable jobs - my dad was in a union and my mom was a nurse - and we had pretty nice things.
 New cars, summer camp, piano lessons, a pool table in the basement.
 But my parents still stressed about money.
 There never seemed to be enough.

 A seven-figure portfolio was supposed to eliminate all that stress.
 For years, my stress was caused by concerns that I wouldn't earn enough money, or save enough, or invest enough.
 But even now, I still feel stressed.